Finding Shipwrecks, Reefs, Rocks, and Structure

 This image shows a big mix of bluefish and rockfish in the Chesapeake Bay.
 Notice the abundant number of crescent shapes (fish) along the channel edge.

-These last 4 images are piles of rocks in the Crisfield Artificial Reef.
+These last 4 images are piles of rocks in an artificial Reef.
 The fish surrounding the structure were rockfish in the 22-26" range.